05F5/05f5/_sessions/projects-vs-products.md

 ---
-title: Projects versus products is key!
+title: Projects Versus Products Is Key!
 description: Product management for open source products.
 Specifics about how product management has to be managed differently in open source companies.
 people: [thomas-di-giacomo]
 session_start: 2024-05-27 11:15:00 Z